Devconeta/CONSUMABLE/README.md

 Alexis Wolfsdorf
 [Linkedin](https://www.linkedin.com/in/alexis-wolfsdorf-291379b4/)

-### acknowledgments
+### Acknowledgments
 We want to acknowledge Ernesto Garcia (@ernestognw) for inspiring this project and for the brainstorming sessions a year ago, which helped shape the concept of on-chain secrets that led to Consumable.
+Many thanks!